 Interferons can sometimes affect how other medicines work.
 Tell your doctor about all the other drugs you take -- including vitamins, supplements, and drugs you bought over-the-counter without a prescription -- before starting on this treatment.

-Wait to get any live vaccines until at least 6 months after you stop taking interferons.
-Vaccines like for chickenpox and for measles, mumps, and rubella (MMR) have live but weakened forms of those illnesses.
-Interferons affect your immune system, and they can raise your chances of getting sick with the disease these vaccines are supposed to prevent.
+Talk with your doctor about how long you should wait before getting any live vaccines such as those for the chickenpox or measles, mumps and rubella (MMR).
+These have live but weakened forms of the disease.
+Since interferon affects your immune system, it can raise your risk of getting sick with the diseases that these vaccines are supposed to prevent.